apollographql/apollo-tooling/packages/vscode-apollo/README.md

 };
 ```

-The service name is the id of the service created in Engine and can be found in the services dashboard of [Engine](https://engine.apollographql.com)
+The service name is the id of the graph created in Apollo and can be found in the graphs dashboard of [Apollo Studio](https://studio.apollographql.com)

-> Important note: If the name of the service in Engine is changed, this value should be the service id.
-This can be found in the url when browsing the service in Engine.
+> Important note: If the display name of the graph in Studio is changed, this value should still remain the same graph **ID**.
+This can be found in the url when browsing the graph in Studio.

 <h3 id="api-key">Setting up an API key</h3>
-To authenticate with Engine to pull down the schema, create a file next to the `apollo.config.js` called `.env`.
-This should be an untraced file (i.e. don't push it to GitHub).
+To authenticate with Apollo to pull down the schema, create a file next to the `apollo.config.js` called `.env`.
+This should be an untracked file (i.e. don't push it to GitHub).
 Go to the settings page of the published service and create a new API key.

 > It is best practice to create a new API key for each member of the team and name the key so it's easy to find and revoke if needed